 There are 80 reservable RV sites and 43 for tent campers.
 The remaining sites are set aside for walk-ups.
 All of the sites have water and electric hookups, a picnic table, in-ground grill and fire ring.
 There are no sewer hookups, but there is a dump station as you leave the campground.

 The seven campground loops are strung out along the dead-end campground road, and there are four full-service bathhouses, each serving two loops, with hot showers and laundry facilities.

 The first thing I noticed was how tight most of the sites are for RVs – and how private they are.
-I checked several sites for privacy, and the underbrush was thick with scrub and even mangrove, creating a dense screen of vegetation between each site.
+I checked several sites for privacy, and the underbrush was thick with scrub and mangrove, creating a dense screen of vegetation between each site.

-There are 44 sites set aside for tents and 124 for either RVs or tents, but even the deepest RV sites are narrow, leaving scant room to fully roll out your awning.
+Even the deepest RV sites are narrow, leaving scant room to fully roll out your awning.
 On the other hand, the forest is so thick and shady, you don’t really need an awning for shade.

 The Coquina Loop is closest to the beach and appeared to be the most appealing for RVers.

 Pets are allowed in all areas of the park, including the campground loops, but not in the restrooms or the beach.